K-theory and G-theory of derived algebraic stacks: Algebraic K-theory

 Let $\sA$ be a stable \inftyCat.
 The Waldhausen $S_\bullet$-construction makes sense in this setting and can be used to produce the K-theory space of $\sA$.
 Iterating it gives rise to an $\Einfty$-group structure on this space, and hence to a connective spectrum $\K(\sA)$.
 See \cite[Rem.~1.2.2.5]{LurieHA}, \cite[Sect.~7]{BlumbergGepnerTabuada}, and \cite[Sect.~10]{BarwickWald}.
 Using a generalization of the Bass construction (see \cite[Sect.~4]{CisinskiKhan}), one can also produce a Bass--Thomason--Trobaugh K-theory spectrum $\KB(\sA)$ whose connective cover $\KB(\sA)_{\ge 0}$ is $\K(\sA)$.
 Its homotopy groups are denoted

 so that $\K_i(\sA) \simeq \pi_i(\K(\sA))$ for $i\ge 0$.
 Any exact functor of stable \inftyCats $\sA \to \sB$ induces maps of spectra $\K(\sA) \to \K(\sB)$ and $\KB(\sA) \to \KB(\sB)$.

 \begin{thm} Let $j^* : \sA \to \sB$ be a functor between compactly generated stable \inftyCats with fully faithful right adjoint $j_*$.
-Suppose that $j^*$ is compact (i.e., preserves compact objects) and its kernel $\sA_0$ is compactly generated.
+Suppose that $j^*$ is compact (equivalently, preserves compact objects) and its kernel $\sA_0$ is compactly generated.
 Then we have:

 \begin{thmlist} \item\emph{Proto-localization.} There is a fibre sequence of connective spectra

 \item\emph{Localization.} There is an exact triangle of spectra

 \end{thmlist} In particular, there is a long exact sequence